rucev/LearningProjects/README.md

 Program that allows to check different information in an object array working with prompts an alerts.

+### Bingo:

+A program that plays bingo with a 5x3 card and saves the score of the session with different users.

+### Pasapalabra:

+A version of the TV contest that works through inputs and alerts.
+Saves the score depending of the user and has different sets of questions.

 ## HTML / CSS

 ### First-Steps Exercises